Frequently Asked Questions

 - You can cancel the project and get your money back at any time prior to publication, no questions asked, and that is written right into the contract.

 - There are no hidden costs or a la carte fees, although the expedite service does have a surcharge.
-We tell you upfront what your third party fees will be (such as for isbns, title setups, etc), if any.
+We tell you upfront what your third party fees will be (such as for additional isbns, title setups, etc), if any.
 There is a way you can publish your book and ebook for no third party costs at all, and that is our standard model.

 - We work with authors to ensure well-edited manuscripts.